Computer Basics, Input Output Devices, CPU, ALU and Control Unit

 10. Barcode Readers and QR Code Scanners

-These devices read barcodes and QR codes to input data, commonly used in retail, inventory management, and ticketing systems.
+These devices read barcodes and QR codes to input data, and they are commonly used in retail, inventory management, and ticketing systems.

 11. Joysticks and Gamepads

-These input devices are used for gaming and to simulate video game inputs.
+These input devices are used for gaming and as video game inputs.

 12. Biometric Sensors